If you've been out of the military LESS than a year

 If you paid taxes on your disability severance pay, you could be due a refund.
 A refund is awarded in the same calendar year in which a military member received disability severance pay.
 To obtain a refund from us you must submit the following documents to us before December 15th if the year in which the disability severance pay was paid.

-Refunds of prior tax years cannot be refunded by us.
+We cannot issue refunds for prior tax years.
 If you received your funds in prior tax years please contact the Internal Revenue Service at 800-829-1040.